citrenolabs/marketplace/docs/response_integrations/content_deep_dive/response_integration_structure.md

 ## Integration Structure Guide

-This document outlines the standard folder structure and file contents for creating a new integration in the `integrations/third_party` directory of the Google SecOps Marketplace Content Repository.
+This document outlines the standard folder structure and file contents for creating a new integration in the `content/response_integrations/third_party` directory of the Google SecOps Content Hub Repository.

 **Note:** All file names must be in snake_case